-Any deviation from these standards must be approved by LAWA, in advance and in writing.
-Requests need to be submitted on the "Request for variance" form, available from the LAWA website.
+Suggestions for improvements or extensions to these standards and demands are encouraged, to meet unforeseen requirements and as a way to improve effectiveness and clarify any ambiguities; any such deviation must be approved by LAWA, in advance and in writing. .
+Requests need to be submitted on the "Request for variance" form, this form along with other documentation related to these standards are available on the LAWA website.
+LAWA Standard Documents and Guidelines